sumerman/clamorous/README.md

 An URL of a subscription may look like this:
 `http://host:port/clamorous/subscribe/TYPE/SEQ?F1=V1&F2=V2&...`
 Where **SEQ** may be a magic-number (we will talk about it later) or the word `new`.
-**Fi** should be the name of the field in a JSON which expected to be equal to **Vi**.
+**Fi** should be the name of the field in a JSON which is expected to be equal to **Vi**.
 And subsequent response will look like an array or a stream of objects similar to
 `{"id":SEQ,"data":{"F1":"V1","F1":V1}}`

 For example subscription via
 `http://.../subscribe/stream/1338744023790433?username=bar&userid=2`
 will generate a stream of objects published after the one with ID `1338744023790433` and with field `username`=`bar` and field `userid`=`2`.
 Subscription via `http://.../subscribe/stream/new?username=bar&userid=2`
 produce the feed with objects published after the subscription request only but with the same restrictions applied to the values of the fields.

 If you don't want to filter a stream somehow you may issue the request without any equations: `http://.../subscribe/stream/new`.
-As you already guessed with this kind of request comes the stream of all newly published messages.
+As you could have already guessed with this kind of request comes the stream of all newly published messages.
 And `http://.../subscribe/stream/1338744023790433` in turn leads to the stream of objects published after one with ID `1338744023790433`.

-You even able to issue something like:
+You even are able to issue something like:
 `http://localhost:8080/clamorous/subscribe/stream/0`
 But be ready to wait and receive **ALL** objects stored in the history and than all newly published objects.
 **Be very careful with this kind of requests!
 Clamorous is not designed for coping with this constantly!**

-With the help of sequenced IDs you could continue a subscription after reconnect from the message next to the last received one.
+With the help of sequenced IDs you can continue a subscription after reconnect from the message next to the last received one.
 As if nothing happened.
 (Actually only if the time passed from disconnection is less than max storage time of the history item.
 Otherwise some messages may be dropped).

 Let's look closer to the types of subscriptions.

 #### Stream

-Stream requests is the ones which contains the word `stream` in their URL just after the word `subscribe` and subsequent response for them is an endless *chunked HTTP response* with `\n` separated JSON objects.
+Stream requests are the ones which contain the word `stream` in their URL just after the word `subscribe` and subsequent response for them is an endless *chunked HTTP response* with `\n` separated JSON objects.